Santino left the conflict in Sudan and, after living in limbo in Egypt, has come to Australia with his family.

 In 1997, Michael became editor at The Age.
 While reporting and writing remained his true passions, he nonetheless excelled in his new role and was promoted to editor-in-chief in 2003.

 Michael wrote his first novel, American Notebook, in 2007.
-In the same year, he was appointed inaugural Director of the University of Melbourne’s Centre for the Advanced Study for Journalism.
+In the same year, he became the first Director of the University of Melbourne’s Centre for the Advanced Study for Journalism.
 He is currently working on a memoir which will focus on Australia in the 1950s and 1960s.

 While best known for his achievements as a journalist, it has been the events in his personal life – his journey to Australia, his marriage and the birth of his two children – which Michael considers to be the most important in his life.